zwang154/lys_instr/docs_src/source/lys_instr_/tutorial_/templates.rst

         from lys_instr.templates.template2 import TemplateWindow  # Import from template2
         return TemplateWindow(motor, detector, detectorName)

-For demonstration, we use the same example setup as above.
+For demonstration, we run the same experiment as before.

-Suppose the detector is configured to acquire 36 frames in a single run, with hardware managing both polarizer rotation and frame acquisition.
+Now suppose the detector is configured to acquire 36 frames in a single run, with hardware managing both polarizer rotation and frame acquisition.
 During acquisition, each spectrum is sent to the GUI as a 1D frame, labeled by its index (from 0 to 35).

 .. code-block:: python